Calvin Oftana: National team career

 In 2020, Oftana was called up to the Philippine national team to play against Thailand.
 In that contest, he scored 9 points on 3-of-5 shooting along with 4 rebounds and 4 assists.

 In 2022, Oftana made his return to the national team for the fourth window of qualifying for the 2023 World Cup.
 He played against Lebanon and Saudi Arabia.
 He also got to play in the fifth and sixth windows.

 Oftana then made his SEA Games debut in the 2023 edition.
 However, he suffered a Grade Two strain in his calf in Gilas' first game against Malaysia and was later ruled to be out for the rest of the tournament.

 Oftana was included in the 21-man pool for the 2023 FIBA World Cup.
 However, he was not included in the 12-man final roster.
 He did get to play in the 2022 Asian Games.
 In a win over Qatar, he scored 11 points, including three triples in the first quarter.
 The team then went on to win its first Asian Games gold medal in basketball in 61 years.

 In 2024, Oftana was picked by coach Tim Cone to play for the Philippine team for the next four years.
 That year, he played in the February and November windows of the 2025 FIBA Asia Cup qualifiers and in the 2024 FIBA OQT.
 In 2025, he played in the February window of the Asia Cup qualifiers.
 Despite an ankle injury, he was able to join the team for the 2025 FIBA Asia Cup.

+In 2026, Oftana played in the second February window of the Asia Cup qualifiers.
+Several injuries kept him out of the next two windows.
+He was then called up as a replacement for Justin Brownlee for the 2026 Asian Games.
+This made him the only returning member from the Philippine team that won the previous edition.
+In a loss to Bahrain, he scored 31 points.
+The team were not able to defend its title, finishing in ninth place.